Zetaphor/NeosWebServers/README.md

 This endpoint is intended to act as a shared messaging bus.
 Any message sent to it will broadcast to all other connected clients.
 The sender does not receive a copy of the sent message.

-Additionally all clients will receive a `connected` and `disconnected` message whenever a client opens or closes a connection.
-The `connected` message is sent to the connecting client as well.

 This endpoint can be accessed by connecting your websocket client to `ws://localhost:8080/chat`

 ### Chat Echo Server